patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 ### **Implementation of...**

 #### "Mandatory" settings

   - The only mandatory setting is ``client.config.securityimpl.service.userdetail.CustomUserDetailsServiceFactory``.
 The rest depend on your specific situation.

 #### "Customizable" settings

-  - **Use PointCut when events happen such as tokens created**
+  - **Insert your code when events happen such as tokens created**
     - ``SecurityPointCut``
     - See the source code in ``client.config.securityimpl.aop``

   - **Register error user messages as desired**
     - ``ISecurityUserExceptionMessageService``
     - See the source code in ``client.config.securityimpl.message``

   - **Customize the whole error payload as desired for all cases**
     - What is "all cases"?
       - Authorization Server ("/oauth2/token", "/api/v1/traditional-oauth/token") and Resource Server (Bearer token inspection : 401, Permission : 403)
-    - Customize two points such as
+    - Customize errors of the following cases
-      - ``client.config.securityimpl.response.CustomAuthenticationFailureHandlerImpl`` ("/oauth2/token")
+      - Login (/oauth2/token) : ``client.config.securityimpl.response.CustomAuthenticationFailureHandlerImpl``
-      - ``client.config.response.error.GlobalExceptionHandler`` ("/api/v1/traditional-oauth/token", Resource Server (Bearer token inspection))
+      - Login (/api/v1/traditional-oauth/token) : ``client.config.response.error.GlobalExceptionHandler.authenticationException`` ("/api/v1/traditional-oauth/token", Resource Server (Bearer token inspection))
-      - ``client.config.securityimpl.response.CustomAuthenticationEntryPointImpl`` (Resource Server (Bearer token inspection : 401))
+      - Resource Server (Bearer token expired or with a wrong value, 401) :``client.config.securityimpl.response.CustomAuthenticationEntryPointImpl``
-      - ``client.config.securityimpl.response.CustomAccessDeniedHandlerImpl`` (Resource Server (Permission inspection : 403))
+      - Resource Server (Permission, 403, @PreAuthorized on your APIs) ``client.config.response.error.GlobalExceptionHandler.authorizationException``

   - **Customize the whole success payload as desired for the only "/oauth2/token"**
       - ``client.config.securityimpl.response.CustomAuthenticationSuccessHandlerImpl``
-      - The success response payload of "/api/v1/traditional-oauth/token" is in ``api.domain.traditionaloauth.dto``, which doesn't yet to be customizable.
+      - The success response payload of "/api/v1/traditional-oauth/token" is in ``api.domain.traditionaloauth.dto`` and is not yet customizable.

 ## Running this App with Docker
 * Use the following module for Blue-Green deployment: